joshmalek/Steam-Trade-Bot/README.md

 # Steam-Trade-Bot
-Bot built in for the Steam network to trade virtual currency autonomously and generate real-dollar profit.
+Bot built in the Steam network to trade virtual currency autonomously and generate real-dollar profit.

 Packages used: